joehonton/joezone/README.md

 ## Here's what I need:

-1. Filename assembly: Assemble a filename from its path parts.
-Split it into its path parts.
+1. Contract by Design
-2. POSIX file inspection: Does a file exists?
-Is it read-only?
+2. POSIX file assemble and disassembly
-3. POSIX directory inspection: Does a directory exist?
-Create a directory.
-Append relative path parts.
-Convert a relative path to an absolute path.
+3. POSIX file system searching
+4. Line delimited file I/O
+5. String concatenation and truncation
+6. A good logging system in order to trace, profile, monitor, and interrupt the execution of code.

 ## Testing
 The joezone library has been tested using the [Bequiesce](http://bequiesce.com) test harness.